zjunlp/DeepKE/example/llm/InstructKGC/README.md

 * `val_set_size`: The number of samples in the **validation set**, default is 1000.
 * `per_device_train_batch_size`, `per_device_eval_batch_size`: The `batch_size` on each GPU device, adjust according to the size of the memory.
 For RTX3090, it is recommended to set between 2 and 4.
 * `max_source_length`, `max_target_length`, `cutoff_len`: The maximum input and output lengths, and the cutoff length, which can simply be considered as the maximum input length + maximum output length.
 Set appropriate values according to specific needs and memory size.
-* `deepspeed`: Remove if there is not enough device resources.

 > Quantization can be performed by setting bits to 4; it is recommended for the RTX3090.